Relation and Function

 - Identity Function - An identity function is a function where each element in a set B gives the image of itself as the same element i.e., g (b) = b ∀ b ∈ B. Thus, it is of the form g(x) = x.

-Important Notes on Relation and Function
+Important Notes on Relation and Function:

-Relation and Function Examples
+Relations and Functions Examples

 -

-Example 1: Given three relations R, S, T from A = {x , y, z} to B = {u, v, w} defined as: 1) R = {(x, u), (z, v)}, 2) S = {(x, u), (y, v), (z, w)}, 3) T = {(x, u), (x, v), (z, w)}.
+Example 1: Given three relations R, S, T from A = {x, y, z} to B = {u, v, w} defined as: 1) R = {(x, u), (z, v)}, 2) S = {(x, u), (y, v), (z, w)}, 3) T = {(x, u), (x, v), (z, w)}.
 Identify which of the given relations is/are function(s) using relations and functions definition.

 1) For R = {(x, u), (z, v)}, each element of A is not mapped to an element of B which violates the definition of a function.
 Hence, R is not a function.